Giveth/feathers-giveth/README.md

 The feathers server will need to connect to an ethereum node via websockets.
 Typically this will be a local TestRPC instance.
 The configuration param `blockchain.nodeUrl` is used to establish a connection.
 The default nodeUrl is `ws://localhost:8545`

-1. We need to deploy any contract to that we intened to call.
+1. We need to deploy any contract to that we intened to call. *NOTE:* The following cmd will clear the `data` dir, thus starting off in a clean state.

    ```
    yarn deploy-local